JustSleightly/Resources/Terms and Conditions.md

 4. Do **NOT** claim or resell as your own.
 5. Products will be updated and supported for as long as possible, but I am not liable for any changes made by Unity or VRChat that deprecate any features or functionality via software/game updates.
 6. I am **NOT** responsible for keeping products up to date indefinitely.
 If my store closes, updates will be released to support stable long-term usage.
-7. If you are **BANNED** from my server, you may not use any of my products commercially.
+7. If you are **BANNED** from my server, you may NOT use any of my products commercially.
 8. You must credit when used for commercial usage or media (assuming you have commercial permission/license).
 Credit in personal usage would be appreciated.
 9. You must adhere to any product/service specific Terms and Conditions, which may override some of these.
 See below and product page for more detail.